TaiYeong/SSongDocs/index.rst

-..
-SSongDocs documentation master file, created by sphinx-quickstart on Fri Dec  1 16:20:22 2023.
+.. ssongDocs documentation master file, created by sphinx-quickstart on Fri Dec  1 17:28:03 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SSongDocs's documentation!
+Welcome to ssongDocs's documentation!
 =====================================

 .. toctree::